Index theory of hypoelliptic operators on Carnot manifolds: -theoretical invariants of -elliptic operators

 and in particular $\hat{\sigma}$ is as an operator on $\pmb{\mathpzc{H}}^s_{\rm gr}(\pmb{E}_1)$ homogeneous of degree $m$ up to locally $C_0(\Gamma_X)$-compact operators. \end{enumerate} In particular, the index class $[\tilde{a}]\in K_0(C^*(T_HX))$, defined from the Kasparov cycle $(\pmb{\mathpzc{E}}^s_{\rm gr}(X;\pmb{E}_1)_{t=0},\pmb{\mathpzc{E}}^{s-m}_{\rm gr}(X;\pmb{E}_2)_{t=0}, \tilde{a})$, is the image of the index class $[\hat{\sigma}]\in K_0(I_X)$, defined from the Kasparov cycle $(\pmb{\mathpzc{H}}^s_{\rm gr}(\pmb{E}_1),\pmb{\mathpzc{H}}^{s-m}_{\rm gr}(\pmb{E}_2),\hat{\sigma})$, under the surjection

 where the first map is defined from the Morita equivalence $\mathpzc{H}$. \end{lemma}

 \begin{proof} After order reduction, we can assume that $s=m=0$ and that all bundles are trivially graded.
-For notational simplicity we shall even assume that the vector bundles are the trivial line bundle, up to stabilization by trivial bundles this does not alter the statement.
+To avoid notational complications we only consider the case that the vector bundles are the trivial line bundle, the general case is treated similarly but with lengthier notation.
 Note that under these reductions,

 Consider the commuting diagram with exact rows

 Since $j_*:K_*(I_X)\to K_*(C^*(T_HX))$ is surjective the map $K_*(C^*(T_HX))\to K_*(C^*(T_HX)/I_X)$, induced by the quotient map, is the zero map.
 By naturality of boundary mappings, the map $K_*(\mathcal{M}( C^*(T_HX))/I_X) \to K_*(\mathcal{Q}( C^*(T_HX)))$ is surjective.
 In particular, the class $[\tilde{a}]\in K_1(\mathcal{Q}( C^*(T_HX)))$ is in the image of $K_1(\mathcal{M}( C^*(T_HX))/I_X) \to K_1(\mathcal{Q}( C^*(T_HX))$.
 Therefore, there is, up to stabilization, an element $\tilde{\sigma}\in \mathcal{M}( C^*(T_HX))$ invertible modulo $I_X$ which is homotopic to $\tilde{a}$ modulo $C^*(T_HX)$ in the invertibles of $\mathcal{Q}(C^*(T_HX))$.
 Since the set $\Gamma_{\geq \lambda_0,X}\subseteq \widehat{T_HX}$ is closed, and $\tilde{a}$ is invertible modulo $C^*(T_HX)$, $\tilde{a}$ acts invertibly over $\Gamma_{\geq \lambda_0,X}$ for some $\lambda_0>0$.
 Standard considerations ensures that we can take $\tilde{\sigma}$ to act as $\tilde{a}$ on $\Gamma_{\geq \lambda_0,X}$.
 The proof is complete upon taking $\hat{\sigma}$ to be the image of $\tilde{\sigma}$ under $\mathcal{M}( C^*(T_HX))\to \mathcal{M}( I_X)$. \end{proof}